Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### During incident management, what is it called when the incident is passed on to the next higher level of technician?
+### During Incident Management, what is it called when the incident is passed on to the next higher level of technician?

 - [ ] Promotion.
 - [x] Escalation.